EMBRYOPSIDA Pirani & Prado

 Note: Boldface denotes possible apomorphies, (....) denotes a feature common in the clade, exact status uncertain, [....] includes explanatory material.
 Note that the particular node to which many characters, particularly the more cryptic ones, should be assigned is unclear.
 This is partly because homoplasy is very common, in addition, basic information for all too many characters is very incomplete, frequently coming from taxa well embedded in the clade of interest and so making the position of any putative apomorphy uncertain.
 Then there are the not-so-trivial issues of how character states are delimited and ancestral states are reconstructed (see above).

 Evolution.
 Divergence & Distribution.
 Gnetales s.l., i.e., stem-group Gnetales and including the fossil groups above, show considerably more variation than perhaps might have been expected given the small size of the clade.
 In the Cretaceous in particular the diversity of Gnetales and the possibly related Bennettitales and Erdtmanithecale (all have an elongated micropyle, etc. - see Friis et al. 2011: chapter 5 and the Cycadales page), and several genera of Gnetalean affinity have been described from the Brazilian Crato formation, some 115-112 m.y.o.
 (Löwe et al. 2013 and references).
 Polyplicate (ephedroid) pollen was notably common 125-85 m.y.a.
-(Barremian-Santonian) in lower latitudes between 30 N and S (northern Gondwana), angiosperms and Gnetales perhaps growing togther then (Crane & Lidgard 1980; see also Friis et al. 2014).
+(Barremian-Santonian) in lower latitudes between 30 N and S (northern Gondwana), angiosperms and Gnetales perhaps preferring similar habitats (Crane & Lidgard 1989, 1990; see also Friis et al. 2014).